 The Novaa Extra-Strength Healing Laser uses an array of 16 individual laser diodes, each contributing to the coherent output.
 This architecture increases areal coverage without sacrificing the per-diode radiance that enables deep photon penetration.
 The built-in rechargeable battery removes tethering constraints entirely—meaning you can use this device wherever your recovery demands it, with consistent contact pressure during irradiation, a variable that directly affects photon coupling efficiency into tissue.
 No power cord.
 No compromise.

-Mitochondrial Target: Cytochrome c Oxidase at Depth
+Mitochondrial Target: Cytochrome c Oxidase Activation at Depth

 This ROS pulse acts as a second messenger, activating NF-κB and PGC-1α transcriptional pathways.
 PGC-1α is the master regulator of mitochondrial biogenesis.
 In tenocytes—the fibroblast-lineage cells responsible for collagen synthesis and tendon repair—upregulation of PGC-1α increases mitochondrial density, improves oxidative phosphorylation capacity, and accelerates collagen I and III synthesis.
 Chronic tendinopathy is characterized by a hypoxic, hypovascular pathology that places extraordinary metabolic demands on tenocytes; mitochondrial biogenesis is a mechanistically plausible and well-supported therapeutic target—and it's the mechanism the Novaa laser is built to activate.